laurent22/joplin/README.md

 ## Custom CSS

-Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin/userstyle.css`.
-This file supports standard css syntax.
+Rendered markdown can be customized by placing a userstyle file in the profile directory `~/.config/joplin-desktop/userstyle.css` (This path might be different on your device - check at the top of the Config screen for the exact path).
+This file supports standard CSS syntax.

 # Donations